schaubia/Exorestart/HD82943_Conference_Talking_Points_EN.md

 - The planets were announced sequentially in 2000 (the longer-period one, b) and 2001 (the shorter-period one, c) by the Geneva team (ESO announcements).
 - HD 82943 is notable for an unusually high lithium-6 abundance for its age - one argument for the hypothesis that the star swallowed planetary material in the past.
 - A debris disk was discovered around the star (2003, infrared excess) - independent evidence for planetesimal material in the system.

-## Appendix B. Data Provenance Check

-HD82943_HARPS.csv and HD82943_data_feb24.csv match the previously provided data_tito_last.txt in structure and values (same SERVAL/HARPS columns - CRX, dLW, Hα, NaD, RHKp, etc. - and the same number of epochs, ~255).
-No new or more recent BJD epochs were found, confirming these are not the "latest" data but likely an earlier export of the same set.

-BV_HD82943.csv is a reference table of bandpass central wavelength / Galactic extinction (Schlafly & Finkbeiner 2011) - a methodological tool for extinction corrections, not observational data.

----
-*Prepared from the poster content, the provided literature, the nested-sampling fit settings (Best lnL + 68.3% percentiles), and the stellar parameter files.*